A dispensary technician needs:

 On average, pharmacy technicians, classified under medical technicians, can expect to earn between $800 and $999 per week ($41 600 and $51 999 per year), depending on the organisation they work for, and their level of experience.
 As a pharmacy technician develops their skills, their earning potential will generally increase.

 Dispensary technicians use sensitive scales to weigh precise amounts of medicines and medical ingredients.
 When preparing medicines they may be required to wear protective clothing, such as gloves, masks and smocks, to avoid contaminating medicines.
 They will also need to be familiar with standard retail equipment, including cash registers, EFTPOS and credit card machines, barcode readers and pricing label guns.

 You can work as a pharmacy technician without any formal qualifications, however, you will generally need significant experience working in a pharmacy environment.
 Entry into this occupation may be improved by obtaining a qualification in pharmacy.

-The Certificate III and IV in Hospital – Health Services Pharmacy Support are offered at State Training Providers and other registered training organisations throughout Western Australia.
+The Certificate III and IV in Hospital – Health Services Pharmacy Support are offered at TAFE Colleges and other registered training organisations throughout Western Australia.